 taurocholic acid

-phosphatidylcholine lysolecithin
+phosphotidylcholine lysolecithin

 Colamine phosphatides and serine phosphatides are cleaved by phospholipase A to lysocolamine phosphatides, lysoserine phosphatides, which are further cleaved by phospholipase A 2 .
-Phospholipases C and D hydrolyze choline bonds; colamine and serine with phosphoric acid and a phosphoric acid residue with glycerol.
+Phospholipases C and D hydrolyze choline bonds; colamine and serine with phosphoric acid and the phosphoric acid residue with glycerol.